samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 The system, despite the code changes in the internal service, would still be working (and, more importantly, responding) in the same way it did before.

+{% include asides/express-gateway.markdown %}

 ## Conclusions

-This approach is keeping the whole object in memory and taking the burden of parsing it.
+It is important to note that this approach would keep the whole object in memory and would be taking the burden of parsing it.
 In case of huge payloads (several MBs), a more efficient way would be to parse the content as a stream, using [JSONStream](https://github.com/dominictarr/JSONStream) for example.
-We'll not explore this approach here, but it should be the way to go in case you're expecting huge JSON objects.
-For small payloads the JSON parsing, although sync, does not take more than 1ms.
+This article won't explore this solution, but it should be the way to go in case you're expecting huge JSON objects.
+For small payloads the JSON parsing, although sync, the default solution wouldn't take more than 1ms.

-{% include asides/express-gateway.markdown %}

 [express-gateway]: https://express-gateway.io
 [proxy]: https://express-gateway.io/docs/policies/proxy